salesforcecli/plugin-org/messages/display.md

 Use --verbose to include the SFDX auth URL.
 WARNING: The SFDX auth URL contains sensitive information, such as a refresh token that can be used to access an org.
 Don't share or distribute this URL or token.

-Including --verbose displays the sfdxAuthUrl property only if you authenticated to the org using auth:web:login (not auth:jwt:grant).
+Including --verbose displays the sfdxAuthUrl property only if you authenticated to the org using "org login web" (not "org login jwt").

 # flags.verbose.summary